In the previous entry we created our first TypeScript application. We simply created an empty folder and put our files inside.

 }

-This file informs the compiler how to handle TypeScript files.
-For example, which files to include, which to exclude, which version of ECMAScript to compile to, among other important configurations.
+This file indicates to the compiler how it should handle TypeScript files.
+For example, which files to include, which to exclude, what version of ECMAScript to compile to, among other important configurations.

 General Configuration